The SKB - a (hi)story with ups and downs

 In the meantime, the SKB has been firmly re-established as a self-governing student project at the TU.
 Since 2014, the project now reports directly to the Vice President for Studies and Teaching, Teacher Education and Continuing Education - currently represented by Christian Schröder.
 The technical supervision of the SKB lies with Prof. Dr. Thorsten Roelcke, head of the Department of German as a Foreign and Specialized Language, and thus back in language-didactic hands.
 Thanks to the constructive and trusting cooperation at eye level with Prof. Roelcke, there is now closer cooperation between the SKB, the department and other language institutes such as the ZEMS (Central Institute for Modern Languages) at the TU.

-"As far as the conveyance of language (and culture) is concerned, the Language and Culture Exchange on the one hand and the Central Institute for Modern Languages, the ZEMS on the other go different ways.
-It seems particularly important to me that both are not perceived as competing with each other, but as independent institutions with their specific programmes."
-(Prof. Dr. Thorsten Roelcke, 2019 on the occasion of the SKB's 30th anniversary)
+"As far as the mediation of language (and culture) is concerned, the Language and Culture Exchange on the one hand and the Central Institution for Modern Languages, the ZEMS on the other go different ways.
+It seems particularly important to me that both are not perceived as competing with each other, but as independent institutions with their specific offers."
+(Prof. Dr. Thorsten Roelcke, 2019 on the occasion of the 30th anniversary of the SKB)

 Prof. Thorsten Roelcke at the SKB's 30th anniversary celebration on Oct.
 18, 2019.